Eldur Studio

 _config.yml Jekyll config: permalinks, plugins, excludes

-_layouts/post.html Post template with JSON-LD schema and og: tags
+_layouts/post.html Post template with JSON-LD schema, og: tags, and <picture> WebP support

 resources/index.html Listing page at /resources/